DSullivan524/SmashCharacterChoice/README.md

 The clear button works the same as in the previous iteration where all registered players will have their played character sets reset.

-The only issue right now with the program is if a player has their name in more than one field it will run the randomize code the amount of times they have their name in an entry field.